ULHPC/tutorials/README.md

 (node)$> snakemake clean
 ```

-Quit your current job and start a new one with more cores to test the multi-threading:
+Quit your current job and start a new one with more cores to test the multithreading:

 ```bash
 (node)$> exit